marcglasberg/SameAppDifferentTech/MobileAppFlutterRedux/README.md

 If you run the app and tap the "Settings" icon button in the top right corner, you'll be taken to the configuration screen.

-The first item in this screen is the 'Light/Dark mode' switch, accessible to all users.
+The first and second items in this screen are the 'Light/Dark mode' and the 'English/Spanish' switches, accessible to all users.
 The other items become available only if the `RunConfig.ifShowRunConfigInTheConfigScreen` flag in the run configuration is set to `true`.